What’s in the Hydrogen Sulfide (H2S) Awareness TTT Course?

 This is not a certification course.
 It is an hour long awareness course.

-Our hydrogen sulfide (H2S) training course is OSHA compliant.
+Our hydrogen sulfide (H2S) training course is OSHA Aligned.
 This presentation includes intermittent practice quiz questions to prepare for the final written exam included with the course.
 In addition to the written exam, this course also includes a checklist for employers to use when administering a practical exam as required by OSHA.

 - Safe Work Practices